sidneyd3vries/plnnr/DESIGN.md

 Using the Google Maps Places API it is possible to get placeID's from selected places and store them.
 Using the getplacebyId function from the api it is possible to recieve information you want from the place.
 The eventual plan made here is saved on firebase so it can be accessed from the List Class.
 The user can look for categories of places, or look for a certain name.
 The list of all places that match the criteria are saved and later used to create the final plan that will be added to the plan list.

 #### Helper class(es)
 The Helper Class will contain all methods that are used multiple times, so that you wont have the same method defined in multiple activities.
 Could be divided in multiple classes if the methods are categorizable.
+This also contains the asynctask that is used in querying the API

 ### API class
 All code that is mostly copy pasted from the API documentation will be put here.
 This is done to keep code clear and separate own written code and copy pasted code.
 Could also be divided in multiple classes if the methods are categorizable.